Utah's National Monuments

 Kane and Garfield Counties

-A huge variety of formations, ecosystems and world-class paleontological sites exist in the Monument’s three distinct sections: 1.
-The Grand Staircase rises in broad, tilted terraces of sedimentary Technicolor, like the layers of Utah’s famous Jell-O salad.
-2. The Kaiparowits Plateau is wild, arid and remote, rich with canyons and Late Cretaceous fossils.
-3. Canyons of the Escalante are the rocky bones laid bare after the Escalante River gnawed through the earth’s flesh.
+A huge variety of formations, ecosystems and world-class paleontological sites exist in this monument’s three distinct regions.
+The remote Grand Staircase region rises in broad, tilted terraces of sedimentary Technicolor, hiding a vast network of slot canyons within it.
+The Kaiparowits Plateau region is wild, arid and remote, rich with canyons and Late Cretaceous fossils.
+The Escalante Canyons region contains many popular hiking and canyoneering destinations like Calf Creek Falls.

 Bears Ears National Monument